Skip to content

 Plus, what if their actions had led to a ransomware attack or the loss of sensitive data to bad actors or foreign governments?
 Thankfully, that wasn’t claimed to have happened.

-This situation shows the serious consequences organizations can face when they neglect cybersecurity protocols.
+This situation shows the serious consequences organizations can face when they neglect cybersecurity protocols and the cybersecurity risks that can arise from such negligence.

 Exploring the Human Factors in Cyber Security